DheerkaDharshini-MCA23/Random_Ball/README.md

-RANDOM BALL
+## RANDOM BALL

+### Description:
-Here the ball is created using style and when the factory(n) function is called based on the n the number of balls has been created.After that call update() function to move a ball in different position and velocity.The ball has been moving only within the boundary set in the if condition.
+#### Here the ball is created using style and when the factory(n) function is called based on the n the number of balls has been created.After the call update() function to move ball in different position and velocity.The ball has been moving only within the boundary set in the if condition.

-STEPS TO RUN THE PROJECT
-Open the github link to run the Random ball program.
+### How to run the code:

-FUTURE IMPROVEMENTS
+### Step1:Save the HTML file with a .html extension.

+### Step2:Click the "Go Live" button to open a new browser window displaying the random Ball animation.

+### Future improvement:

-The project has been enhanced by adding more animation to random balls
+#### The project has been enhanced by adding more animation to random balls.